ucrdatacenter/ucrdatacenter.github.io/courses/SCIBIOM303/workshop2.md

     ## Multiple R-squared:  0.7222, Adjusted R-squared:  0.7198
     ## F-statistic: 306.8 on 1 and 118 DF,  p-value: < 2.2e-16

-The results show that R-squared = 0.7222; this means that about 72.22% of the variability in HSAD is explained by the heat index.
-This indicates an even stronger positive relationship between the heat index and heat stroke-related ambulance dispatches.
+The R-squared value is 0.7222, meaning that 72.22% of the variability in dispatches can be explained by the heat index.
+This suggests the heat index is an even stronger predictor than temperature alone.